Antonio Gibson Player Prop Bets for NFL Week 14 | Washington vs. Dallas 12/12/2021

 Season Stats

-- The Football Team, who rank 22nd in the NFL in points scored, have dropped back to pass 53.0% of the time while running the ball 47.0% of the time.
+- The Football Team, who rank 22nd in the NFL in points scored, have attempted a pass 53.0% of the time while opting for the ground attack 47.0% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Gibson's matchup with the Cowboys.